Study smarter with Fiveable

 These stages are defined by success creating new problems.
 Growth demands systematic approaches to operations, hiring, and market positioning.

-Compare: Growth vs. Expansion—growth means doing more of what already works (selling more of the same product), while expansion means doing new things (new markets, new products).
+Compare: Growth vs. Expansion โ growth means selling more of the same product to the same type of customer, while expansion means branching into new markets or new products.
 Exam questions often test whether you can distinguish between scaling up versus branching out.

 Mature businesses face a different challenge: staying relevant.
 The strategic priority shifts from building to defending and reinventing.

-Compare: Maturity vs. Decline—both stages feature slowing growth, but maturity maintains stable performance while decline shows actual deterioration.
-The key exam distinction: mature companies are defending market share; declining companies are losing it.
+Compare: Maturity vs. Decline โ both stages feature slowing growth, but maturity maintains stable performance while decline shows actual deterioration.
+The key distinction: mature companies are defending market share; declining companies are losing it.

 | Concept | Best Examples |